19hours/sg-statutes/Acts/Income Tax Act.md

 then the first-mentioned person is taken to beneficially own equity interests of the second level entity; and the percentage which the value of those equity interests bears to the total value of all equity interests of the second level entity shall be computed in accordance with the following formula:

-[27/2009 wef 29/12/2009]

 where A

-is the percentage which the value of equity interests of the first level entity beneficially owned by the first-mentioned person bears to the total value of all equity interests of the first level entity; and
+is the percentage which the value of equity interests of the first level entity beneficially owned by the first‑mentioned person bears to the total value of all equity interests of the first level entity; and

 B